Epigenetic

 Strengths

-- +Can combine strengths of individual clock types
+- +Can combine the strengths of individual clock types

-- +May capture aging heterogeneity better than single-layer clocks
+- +May capture the complexity of aging better than any single approach

 Limitations